Self-Sovereign Identity and eIDAS 2.0: An Analysis of Control, Privacy, and Legal Implications: Assessing eIDAS 2.0 Against SSI Criteria

 Although eIDAS 2.0 envisions the EUDIW as an independent source of identification data, it depends on activation through a valid PID.
 QTSPs issuing QEAAs must verify a user’s identity through legally recognized public-sector Authentic Sources (AS), creating a multi-step process in which user consent\footnotemark{} is relayed through an AS intermediary\footnotemark{} before attribute verification can occur.
-RPs request access to PID or (Q)EAAs attributes via the OpenID for Verifiable Presentations (OID4VP) protocol, allowing users to consent to sharing specific information.
+RPs request access to PID or (Q)EAAs attributes via the OIC for Verifiable Presentations (OID4VP) protocol, allowing users to consent to sharing specific information.
 However, the wallet can only be considered a true single source when credential verification does not require reference to an external authentic source, as dependence on intermediaries diminishes the user’s authority over their own identity data.
+Although the underlying technology required to support this property, the trust model associate with issuance and verification workflows structurally constrains ownership, control and the perceived legitimacy of credentials within the wallet.
+Nonetheless, non-qualified credentials can be fully compliant, provided that their verification methods are not restricted EUDI wallet providers.